Knots and Ropework page one.

 Add to Shopping Cart

-THE SPLICING HANDBOOK, Second Edition, Techniques for Modern and Traditional Ropes.
+THE SPLICING HANDBOOK, Third Edition - 2011, Techniques for Modern and Traditional Ropes.

 This is the only book we know of that is dedicated entirely to splicing modern ropes.
 The book includes step-by-step illustrations and explanations for the most useful and popular splices in traditional twisted and modern braided ropes.
 It covers every kind of splicing project a boatie is likely to encounter, from the purely functional to the mainly decorative.
 The text and illustrations cover the most modern cordage such as Spectra, and includes wire splicing and rope-to-wire connection.